-The basis for this post is an excellent articlepublished by the University of Hamburg in cooperation with the Federal Office for the Environment.
+The basis for this post is an excellent article, which was published by the University of Hamburg in cooperation with the Federal Office for the Environment.

-Trees have a positive impact on our health.
+Trees have one positive influence on our health.

 And trees help our settlements to deal with the two greatest meteorological challenges of climate change: higher temperatures and extreme precipitation events.